Thunder Force IV: Release

 Technosoft held a promotional event for the game at a convention in Tokyo on June 7, 1992.
 The event included a tournament, giving fans an early opportunity to play the game.
-The game was released in Japan on July 24, and in Europe and North America in January 1993.
+The game was released in Japan on July 24, 1992, in Europe on December 10 the same year, and North America in January 1993.
 Sega of America renamed the North American version to Lightening Force: Quest for the Darkstar.

 The game was ported to the Sega Saturn as a part of Thunder Force: Gold Pack 2, a compilation disc released on November 29, 1996, in Japan.
 The compilation also includes Thunder Force AC (an arcade port of Thunder Force III).
 This version improved on the original by eliminating sluggish frame rate issues, adding an easier mode which gives the player bonus defensive abilities, as well as adding the fighter from Thunder Force III as a secret playable ship.

 In 2016, Sega acquired the rights to the Thunder Force series.
 Two years later, the game was released on September 20, 2018, along with Sonic the Hedgehog (1991) on Nintendo Switch and other Sega games under the Sega Ages brand.
 Players can choose between the Japanese and international versions and take advantage of the improvements and other features from the Saturn port.